poctyr-bidbes/hoon-assist-emacs/README.md

 ## Notes

-hoon-assist-emacs will globally modify the function attached to the F7 function key.
-Inactivate or choose a different key by editing hoon-assist-emacs.el directly.
+Modify the hook function to utilize a different function key.
+Alternatively you can `M-x get-token-definition`.

-If your site-lisp directory differs from `~/.emacs.d/site-lisp` you will need to edit the `site-lisp-dir` variable at the top of hoon-assist-emacs.el
+If your site-lisp directory differs from `~/.emacs.d/site-lisp` you will need to edit the `site-lisp-dir` variable in the hook method.

-hoon-assist-emacs does not perform syntax highlighting.
-Consider [hoon-mode.el](https://github.com/urbit/hoon-mode.el).